KduBroseguinOfc/awesome-osint-chrome-extensions/README.md

 > [!NOTE]
-> Ubikron also has a feature to quickly search for a highlighted image on Google
+> Ubikron also has a feature to quickly search for a selected image or screen clipping on Google

 ### [](#Video)Video